Policy Section: Conditions of Employment

 The COOP planning process is designed to answer two key questions:

 - What essential functions does this department/office provide to the University community and what resources would be required to continue to provide that function in an extended disruption?
-Essential services might include such items as food and shelter, time collection, payroll, utilities, security, etc.
+Essential services might include such items as food and shelter, time and absence management, payroll, utilities, security, etc.

 - What resources would be required for the department/office to continue its own operation during an extended disruption?